junko911/word-counter/README.md

 $ yarn start
 ```

-and then, you need to run client server:
+and then, you need to run client:
 ```bash
 $ cd ../client
 $ npm start